Chris Hemsworth's ultimate summer holiday in Australia is getting off the grid to some of our best beaches.

 I'd take a 4x4, fill it with food, fishing rods, diving gear, a tent and surfboards and take off exploring.
 I prefer to not have a huge plan and just take it as it comes.
 The surf breaks [in Australia] are some of the best in the world, from Tallow in Byron and Snapper Rocks on the Gold Coast to Bells Beach in Victoria near where I grew up, over to Margaret River in Western Australia.

 If surfing isn't your thing, there are plenty of other activities to do on the southern beaches, and the Gold Coast is a great destination for families.
 Visit Currumbin Wildlife Sanctuary and get photos of yourself holding a koala or feeding the friendly kangaroos.
-You can also get active and test your physical ability on the Adventure Parc High Ropes Course, an exhilarating 80 challenge tree-tops ropes course.
+You can also get active and test your physical ability on the TreeTop Challenge High Ropes Adventure Parks, which includes over 100 exhilarating challenges.

 Made famous by the film Point Break, the trip to Bells Beach is a bucket list tick in and of itself.
 Take the scenic drive along the Great Ocean Road past Jan Juc – turn left into Bells Boulevard and follow the signs, and the view from the bluff is incredible.
 You don't even need to set foot on the beach to appreciate why it's so well-loved.